widesky/editor/README.md

 # WideSky-editor

-This is a command line interface for the WideSky API Server.
+This is a command line interface for the WideSky Server.

 To get started, all you have to do is `clone` this repository to your local machine.
 Then try out one of the following usage or do `./runners/widesky-editor.sh --help`.